blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 And Chitta when referred to as a fourth tattva is just the functional term for the three Antahkaranas combined.
 In Yoga, Chitta refers to Buddhi.

 Chitta is also considered the subconscious storehouse.
-More like the collective unconscious according to others. i.e. the sum of all people's memories not currently acti.
+More like the collective unconscious according to others. i.e. the sum of all people's memories not currently active.